lorforlinux/docs.beagleboard.io/boards/capes/index.rst

 Capes are add-on boards for BeagleBone or PocketBeagle families of boards.

-* Learn about our compatibility layer on: `BeagleBone Cape Interface Specification </boards/capes/cape-interface-spec.html>`__
+* Learn about our compatibility layer on: :ref:`beaglebone-cape-interface-spec`

 .. toctree::